-Nancy Shrodes and Heal the Bay serve as the Watershed Coordinator for the South Santa Monica Bay (SSMB) Watershed Area, in partnership with Social Justice Learning Institute and Jesse De La Cruz.
+Heal the Bay (Nancy Shrodes) serves as the Watershed Coordinator for the South Santa Monica Bay (SSMB) Watershed Area, in partnership with Urbano Strategies (previously referred to as Jesse De La Cruz).
 Heal the Bay also serves as one of the Watershed Coordinators for the Central Santa Monica Bay Watershed Area with our partners, alongside SGA Marketing, and will be working in coordination with all of the Safe, Clean Water Program Watershed Coordinators to provide a coordinated regional approach.